 Included in the Polaris amenity kit were:

-I think the most impressive bit of the amenity kit was the stylish wash bag with a nice zipper that I will continue to use beyond my flight.
+- Stylish wash bag with a nice zipper that I will continue to use beyond my flight

 Polaris Wines, Beers and Soft Drink Menu